EnterpriseDB/tpa/docs/src/pgpass.md

 # Configuring .pgpass

-TPA will create `~postgres/.pgpass` by default with the passwords for `postgres` and `repmgr` in it, for use between cluster instances.
+TPA creates `~postgres/.pgpass` by default with the passwords for `postgres` and `repmgr` in it, for use between cluster instances.
 You can set `pgpass_users` to create entries for a different list of users.